 Meredith Wadman is a reporter at Science magazine in Washington, D.C.
 Her gripping book, The Vaccine Race: Science, Politics and the Human Costs of Defeating Disease, tells the tale of WI-38, a fascinating cell line with a colorful and controversial history and a huge public health impact.

 Before joining Science, Wadman was an editorial fellow at New America, a Washington, D.C. think tank.
 Prior to that, she was a Washington-based reporter covering the medical research community for Nature for 17 years.
 She has also written on biotech and on biomedical policy issues for The New York Times, The Washington Post, The Wall Street Journal, Time and Fortune magazine.
-Her broadcast appearances include CNN, NPR’s 1A, and Public Radio’s Science Friday.
+Her broadcast appearances include CNN, NPR’s 1A, Public Radio International’s The World, and Public Radio’s Science Friday.
 Wadman earned a B.A. in human biology at Stanford University and began medical school at the University of British Columbia, in her native Vancouver, Canada.
 She completed her medical degree at Oxford University, where she was a Rhodes Scholar.
 She also earned a master’s degree at the Graduate School of Journalism at Columbia University in New York City.

 Directly after graduating from Stanford, she worked on fishing boats in southeast Alaska to finance an 8-month backpacking journey that took her from Morocco to Malaysia via north Africa, Israel, India and Nepal.
 Later, as a medical student, she staffed public health clinics in rural Ghana, worked on the pediatric ward in an overwhelmed, underfunded hospital for blacks in Apartheid-era South Africa and traveled in longboats to work in public health clinics in the jungles of Borneo.